Skip to content

 // Configure in Inspector:

-// On Execute(), the command casts the ray and writes results
+// On Execute(), the command runs all operations and writes results

 // into the storage values for other systems to read.